 If your loved one did not designate a representative in their will or they did not have a will, then the court will appoint someone to administer the estate.
 The court can technically appoint anyone, but it will generally be one of a few categories of people, including relatives such as:

 A more distant relative or even a friend can also be appointed if there are no close relatives.
 Sometimes the personal representative can also be someone who works for a bank or another financial institution, too.

 You should work with a wrongful death attorney in Raleigh if you want to start a wrongful death lawsuit.
 He or she will be able to tell you the very specific facts that you need to prove in your particular situation.
 In general, you will need to show the following facts:

-You must file your wrongful death claim within two years of the date of your loved one’s death under North Carolina law.
+You must file your wrongful death claim within three years of the date of your loved one’s death under North Carolina law.
 However, you should contact a Raleigh NC wrongful death lawyer long before that deadline.
 Waiting too long to take action can make gathering evidence very difficult.

 If you have lost a loved one, and you believe that you may have a wrongful death claim, contact our team.
 The Clausen Law Firm, a wrongful death law firm located in Raleigh, NC, can help you decide what your next steps should be: 833-680-0177.